cseelye/terrain-model/README.md

                 --input-file work/cropped.tif \
                 --output-file work/hitw.png
 ```
-6. Import the X3D model into blender, add some thickness to it, UV map the image onto it
+6. Import the X3D model into blender, add some thickness to it, UV map the image onto it, export it and upload to [shapeways](https://www.shapeways.com) for printing